fabiorosadev/movieapp-backend/README.md

     - Docker Desktop
 - Clone this repository
 - Open the solution in your IDE
+- The default database name in the connection string is `MovieApp` (you need create this database in your SQL Server)
+- If you want to change the database name, you can change the connection string in the `appsettings.json` file
+- If you want to use Docker, you can run the following command in the root of the project: `docker-compose up -d`
 - Run the project
 - In the first time that you run the project, the tables will be created on database
-- The default database name in the connection string is `MovieApp`
-- If you want to change the database name, you can change the connection string in the `appsettings.json` file
-- If you want to use Docker, you can run the following command in the root of the project: `docker-compose up -d`
 - Open the Swagger UI in your browser: https://localhost:5001/swagger/index.html
 - Use the endpoints to test the application
 - Default admin user credentials (created in the first time that you run the project)